twbs/bootstrap/docs/layout/media-queries.md

 /* No media query since the extra-large breakpoint has no upper bound on its width */
 {% endhighlight %}

-These media queries are available via Sass mixins:
+Once again, these media queries are also available via Sass mixins:

 {% highlight scss %}
 @include media-breakpoint-down(xs) { ... }
 @include media-breakpoint-down(sm) { ... }